monmima/main-aide-memoire/vuejs/captcha_captchas-in-vue.md

         app.use(VueReCaptcha, { siteKey: 'your-site/public-key-right-here' })

 1. Go to Login.vue.
-1. Make sure your login function is an async one by adding async in front of it.
+1. Make sure your login function is an async one by adding <code>async</code> in front of it.
 The start of your login function should look like this.
 The second and third lines are added as well.

         async login () {
           const token = await this.$recaptcha('login')